 In practice, it consists in naturally fertilizing the soil using the mowing waste.

-To mulch, it is necessary to have a mulching mower that will chop the grass and will throw it directly on the lawn after the passage.
+To mulching, it is necessary to have a mulching mower that will chop the grass and will throw it directly on the lawn after the passage.
 This carpet will then be used to fertilize the lawn.

 Accept other plants